AdobeDocs/certification.en/help/certifications/ac/ac-e-business.md

 **Section 6: Compliance/Security (12%)**

 * Demonstrate how to secure the Adobe [!DNL Commerce] data access with roles and permissions
-* Understand basics of compliance for privacy laws and payment security
+* Understand the basics of compliance for privacy laws and payment security
 * Explain common security aspects of an Adobe [!DNL Commerce] project
 * Understand the basics of tax laws and how to configure